rickkas7/particle_notes/particle-bootloaders/README.md

 # Particle device boot loaders

-All of the Particle devices uses a boot loader.
+All of the Particle devices use a boot loader.
 This small bit of code is the first thing that runs when the processor boots, and is responsible for initial processor setup, DFU mode, and loading system firmware.

 ## Automatic updating of the boot loader